 Proper waste management should be one of the most basic responsibilities that every household should give importance to.
 As fundamental as it is, though, consumerism has made it a more challenging issue, a developing problem in the modern world.
 Dump yards are filled every day, and at the rate it’s growing, the problem has gone beyond proper waste management.
 Thus, it is now also your obligation to minimize the garbage you produce, to help the environment.

 Here are more reasons why waste minimization is important, and it should start at home:

 Health and environmental reasons

 If you are practicing proper waste segregation at home, then you are already doing a good job.
 However, your effort should not end there; improve the process by reducing your waste items altogether.
-Companies catering to junk removal in New York City will be thankful for your gesture because it will mean that there will be less waste that goes to their junkyard and the city’s landfill.
+Evergreen Junk Removal in New York will be thankful for your gesture because it will mean that there will be less waste that goes to their junkyard and the city’s landfill.